 Yet the takers don’t stop there.
 They pile on oppressive, wasteful, arrogant taker regulation, licensing, and permitting that dictate how the makers use what little is left.
 As the takers overtake makers the economy collapses into recession, or worse a depression.

-That is why another AV shop closed their doors.
+That is why another AV shop closed its doors.
 Raise your wine glass and toast the great shop that was.
 They will be missed.
 Who’s next?

-I have a friend that believes I want to eliminate government.
+I have a friend that believes I want to eliminate the government.
 That is not the case.
 Allow me to explain my position by paraphrasing Neal Boortz.
 Government is like a drug.
-In proper dosage it can save your life.
-If miss-used it can lead to addiction.
+In proper dosage, it can save your life.
+If misused it can lead to addiction.
 An overdose can be fatal.